SHA152/starsandrights/memory-bank/activeContext.md

   - Updated favicon with custom design
   - Created and added app icons (192x192 and 512x512) for the manifest
   - Updated manifest.json with proper app name and theme color
+- Optimized header navigation:
+  - Implemented dropdown menu for Study section to reduce horizontal space
+  - Grouped Flashcards, Practice Test, and English Study under Study dropdown
+  - Renamed "English Materials" to "English Study" for consistency
+  - Shortened "About the Creator" to "About" for better space utilization
+  - Increased logo size to match header height
+  - Added proper dropdown styling with transitions and animations

 ## Testing Results